-The property has been altered and extended to provide the present accommodation.
+The property has been extended to provide the present accommodation and give additional garage facilities.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.